modelica/ModelicaSpecification/RationaleMCP/0036/README.md

 ![Plot showing result](BothControl.png)

 # Required Patents
-At best of your knowledge state any patents that would be required for implementation of this proposal.
+At best of my knowledge no patents would be required for implementation of this proposal.

 # References
 https://modelica.org/events/modelica2017/proceedings/html/submissions/ecp17132517_OlssonMattssonOtterPfeifferBurgerHenriksson.pdf